 Here’s some more info on Razorhurst on CNN Travel.

 If you’re keen to learn more then book an actual guided tour.
-The Razor Wars Tour is $40 per person and takes about 2 hours.
+The Sydney Crimes and Passions Walking Tour is $41.56 per person and takes about 2 hours.

 Leichhardt Council has free historic walks of Balmain that you can download.
-There are mp3 files that the site says can be downloaded but it doesn’t appear so.
+There are mp3 files that the site says can be downloaded, but it doesn’t appear so.
 Or at least I couldn’t figure it out.
-But the PDF is full of historic info about Balmain.
+The PDF is full of historical info about Balmain.

-Balmain is a quick ferry ride from Circular Quay or you can walk from Circular Quay along the harbour then take the ferry back.
-There a heaps of shops, restaurants, pubs and cafes in Balmain.
-It’s definitely worth taking a day to explore the suburb plus there are some beautiful views of the harbour.
+Balmain is a quick ferry ride from Circular Quay, or you can walk from Circular Quay along the harbor then take the ferry back.
+There heaps of shops, restaurants, pubs, and cafes in Balmain.
+It’s definitely worth taking a day to explore the suburb, plus there are some beautiful views of the harbor.

 Explore Sydney Suburb by Suburb

-I used quotes above because only the Royal Botanic Garden Tour is really free.
-I’m Free operates on a tip basis so technically they’re not totally free as most people end up tipping something.
+I used the quotes above because only the Royal Botanic Garden Tour is really free.
+I’m Free operates on a tip basis, so technically, they’re not totally free as most people end up tipping something.
 But hey, it’s up to you how much you feel it’s worth.
 I’ve done the I’m Free Sydney Sights Tour and ended up tipping $20 without hesitation.
 Ross did a fantastic job.

 If you’ve got a green thumb then this free guided tour of the Royal Botanic Garden is for you.

 Don’t have a green thumb?
-Don’t worry as this tours isn’t not all about plants.
+Don’t worry as this tour isn’t not all about plants.
 The tour also includes information about the history of the gardens and Sydney.

 The Royal Botanic Garden Tour meets daily at 10:30 just outside the Garden Shop at the Palm Grove Centre and takes about 1 1/2 hours.
-The is an addition tour at 1 pm Monday to Friday, March-November only.
+There is an additional tour at 1 pm Monday to Friday, March-November only.